How to raise a happy child?

 If you want to have happy children you need to provide them with the right environment for development.
 The most important thing here is the feeling of security.
 You can achieve that by providing your child with one vital thing: wise love.
-Wise love is such goes along the golden mean in many aspects.
+Wise love is such that goes along the golden mean in many aspects.
 From my experience with parents, I have noticed that whenever there are problems with a child’s behavior, there is usually a problem with one of these aspects.

 In the pyramid of needs by Maslow self-development is at the topmost layer.
 That means that in order to achieve personal development all other needs must be fulfilled.
 These include physiological needs (like food, drink and sleep), safety and security, and feeling of love and belonging.

 Maslow proposed his hierarchy of needs for adults.
 For a child, there can be no security without feeling loved, so these two needs actually overlap each other.
 And it is not enough if the child is loved, but parents for various reason are unable to express what they feel.
 The child needs to feel he or she is loved.